Home » Autism Health and Medical Info » Autism and Depression: What’s the Link?

 People with autism, particularly teens and adults, are prone to depression.
 At this stage of their lives, autistic teens and adults have more social experiences.
-As a result, they can go through phases of depression, depending on several triggers.
+As a result, they can go through phases of depression depending on several triggers.

 Managing autistic behavior can take a toll on mental health, so people with autism can be faced with yet another challenge.
 It’s important that people with autism have adequate support for coping with the emotional strain of autism.

+Many people may wonder, “Can autism cause depression?”
 There are several factors that contribute to the link between mental health and autism.
 They can be:

-Common symptoms of depression in autism
+Symptoms of depression in autism

 Depression for people with autism can be a unique scenario.
 Mood disorders are common for people with autism.
 As such, some symptoms of depression can overlap with autism itself.
-Because of this, it’s important to distinguish the significant differences so parents and caregivers can correctly recognize depression in autism.

-Parents and caregivers are the first people who should notice a shift in their child’s behavior.
+They are the first people who should notice a shift in their child’s behavior.
 It can be possible to misread autism emotions and dismiss the possibility of depression.

 Some of the symptoms of depression in autism include: